 3. Written communication

-legal writing is all about communicating ideas, concepts and information with the greatest possible clarity.
+Legal writing is all about communicating ideas, concepts and information with the greatest possible clarity.
 70% of what a lawyer writes is usually intended to persuade and the most persuasive texts are those which the readers can understand.
-A large proportion of a lawyers’s life will be spent drawing up documents.
+A large proportion of a lawyer’s life will be spent drawing up documents.
 The art of being a good commercial lawyer is being able to convey information in an easily understandable manner.
 Albert Einstein said ‘One type of genius is the ability to explain a complicated idea in a simple way’.
 That is what lawyers have to do all the time.
-You must be able to demonstrate that you understand how and when to alter a written text, whether to be concise or for clarity to explain a complex legal issue to a client.
-You must also show that you can write formally and in a structured manner to opposing lawyers or for a judge.
+You must be able to demonstrate that you understand how, and when, to alter a written text, whether to be concise or, for purposes of clarity, to fully explain a complex legal issue to a client.
+You must also show that you can write formally and in a structured manner to opposing lawyers, or for a judge.

-No matter what subject you write on, writing articles for your university’s student newspaper or publications are a great way to show your writing ability, and also your ability all sums said in a in the incident and disrupted sent this sometimes in the to time-manage, work in a team and meet deadlines.
+No matter what subject you write on, writing articles for your university’s student newspaper or publications are a great way to show your writing ability, and also your ability to time-manage, work in a team and meet deadlines.

 Mention trips and expeditions you’ve been on, include foreign holidays, the more exotic the better! – it’s useful to show that you are able, and willing, to survive in remote destinations around the world.
 Being an expert on a particular culture could even give you an edge that other students don’t have.
 Make sure you mention your foreign language skills but don’t worry if they’re non-existent.
 Speaking another language fluently is an advantage but not essential.

 5. Business sense